build-your-own-internet/byoi/chapters/001-getting-started/README.md

 ### Cannot edit IP addresses?

-tl;dr We initially could not edit our IP addresses for the containers within the network.
-The solution for the problem was adding the permission `--cap-add=NET_ADMIN` when running `docker run` to get docker to allow us to be able to edit them.
+tl;dr We initially could not edit our IP addresses for the containers within the network:

-It doesn't seem like it's possible to manually configure the IP address settings for a container.
-For example,

 ```bash
 / # ip addr add 10.1.1.3/24 dev eth1
 ip: RTNETLINK answers: Operation not permitted
 ```

-☝️ it's not possible to add an IP address to a running machine.
-Similarly, `ip addr del` also fails with an `Operation not permitted` error.
+The solution for the problem was adding the permission `--cap-add=NET_ADMIN` when running `docker run` to get docker to allow us to be able to edit them.